 - Blueberries & Other Fruit Add-ins: Fresh blueberries are best.
-If using frozen blueberries (or any other frozen berry), add another 2 Tablespoons of flour to the recipe otherwise the bread will be too wet and the berries will sink.
-Do not thaw the berries.
+I do not suggest frozen blueberries.
+If you need to use them, do not thaw, add another 2 Tablespoons of flour to the dry ingredients, and extend the bake time.
 I love making apple bread from this recipe using 1-2 peeled chopped apples.
 Add 1 teaspoon ground cinnamon and 1/4 teaspoon ground nutmeg.

 - Why is everything at room temperature?
 All refrigerated items should be at room temperature so the batter mixes together easily and evenly.
 Read here for more information.

 - Blueberry Jam or Crumble Topping: If desired, swirl 2 Tablespoons blueberry jam (or any flavor) into the top of the loaf before baking.
 A crumble topping adds a lovely crunch.
 Simply combine 1/4 cup (31g) all-purpose flour, 2 Tablespoons brown sugar, and 1/4 teaspoon ground cinnamon, then using a fork, mix in 2 Tablespoons melted unsalted butter until crumbles form.
 Sprinkle over loaf before baking.

 - Adapted from Blueberry Muffins with a *little* extra flour and milk to produce a nice large loaf.